DanialArab/Pandas/README.md

 * correct the types used for columns
 * identify and remove outliers

 We have already discussed some of these techniques in previous chapters.
-But the importance of cleaning your data, and thus ensuring that your analysis is as accuraet is possible, cannot be overstated.
+But the importance of cleaning your data, and thus ensuring that your analysis is as accurate as possible, cannot be overstated.

-### HOW MUCH IS MISSING?
+<a name="50"></a>
+### How much is missing?

 We’ve already seen, on a number of occasions, that data frames (and series) can contain NaN values.
 One question we often want to answer is: How many NaN values are there in a given column?
 Or, for that matter, in a data frame?